 How to decide on a kinesiologist, trainer or coach?

-Okay, now that you know the difference between these different types of trainers, what to do Like anything, it's good to know our needs.
-For example, do you want someone for a program only or to support you until an annual event?
-Do you want motivational follow-up or training videos The type of follow-up and approach will greatly depend on your needs? want to fill.er.
+So now that you know the difference between these different types of trainers, what to do Like anything, it's good to know our needs.
+For example, do you want someone for a program only or to support you until an annual event? want to fill.er.

 Another way to approach the problem is to look at its limitations and health.
 So, to choose the best person, I suggest you ask yourself the following questions: